NitishPuri/MLNDCapstone/capstone_proposal.md

 ![0cdf5b5d0ce1_04](/images/0cdf5b5d0ce1_04.jpg)
 For training we are provided with with a .gif file that contains the manually cutout mask for each image.
 ![0cdf5b5d0ce1_04](/images/0cdf5b5d0ce1_04_mask.gif)
 This dataset can be obtained from the [Kaggle Challenge](https://www.kaggle.com/c/carvana-image-masking-challenge/data).
 So, the main objective of the problem is to create an image mask, given an unseen image of an automobile.
-However, to simplify the submissions and evaluation, the final output is required to be converted into run-length encoded format.
+However, to simplify the submissions and evaluation, the final output is required to be converted into run-length encoding on the pixel values.
+Instead of an exhaustive list of indices for segmentation, we will generate pair of values that contain a start position and a run length.
+A sample output can be found [here](sample_submission.csv).

 ### Solution Statement
 _(approx. 1 paragraph)_